You are currently viewing The Cartledge Knitting Mill: Training Ground for Joseph S. Cartledge, Founder of Guelph Elastic Hosiery

 The Cartledge Knitting Mill: Training Ground for Joseph S. Cartledge, Founder of Guelph Elastic Hosiery

 Guelph has been home to various textile factories.
 Carter’s Royal Knitting Company, Zephyr Looms and Cartledge’s Knitting Company are a few examples.
 The Cartledge Knitting Company appeared at about the same time as Carter’s.
-It, too, was a cottage industry, located in the back of what was one of the oldest houses when it was torn down in 1956.
-The actual shop behind 27 Quebec Street was, unlike Carter’s a family-operated industry.
-During its early years, employees included the following family members:
+It, too, began as a small cottage industry, located in the back of what was one of the oldest houses in the city when it was torn down in 1956.

-John aka Joseph Cartledge had worked in mills since he was a child.
-Born in Shelland, Darbyshire, England in around 1826, he had married an American, Mary Jane Adams (1835).
-He had met her there when he lived and worked in mills during that period.
-In fact, five of his children, including the driving force behind Guelph Elastic Hosiery – Joseph H. Cartledge, had been born during this period.
-Joseph first made his appearance on December 10, 1859 in Portsmouth, New Hampshire.
-Only two children, Sarah and Edith had been born in Ontario, probably in Ancaster.
+John Cartledge had worked in mills since he was a child.
+Born in Shelland, Darbyshire, England in around 1826, he moved to the United States.
+There, he married an American, Mary Jane Adams (1835).
+He had met her when he lived and worked in mills in Portsmouth, New Hampshire.
+Five of his children, including the driving force behind Guelph Elastic Hosiery – John Samuel Cartledge, had been born during this period.

 The Quebec Street Knitting Mill